 Recognized internationally as a leading interpreter and scholar of Spanish piano music, Laufer’s editions of Isaac Albéniz’s 3 Improvisations for Piano and La Vega are published by G. Henle Verlag of Munich and available worldwide.
 Currently Laufer is writing the book, "The Pianist's Guide to the Repertoire of Spain".

-The 2016-2017 season brings Laufer to China, Germany, England, Spain, and select cities throughout the United States.
+The 2018-2019 season brings Laufer to Colombia, Canada, Italy, Spain, and select cities throughout the United States.

-He currently resides in Miami, Florida with his wife, coloratura soprano Marina De Ratmiroff, and their daughter Carmen Lucía.
+He currently resides in Syracuse, New York with his wife, coloratura soprano Marina De Ratmiroff, and their two daughters, Carmen Lucía, and Veronika.

-Dr. Milton Rubén Laufer has proven himself equally adept in positions of executive leadership as on the concert stage.
+Apart from the concert stage, Dr. Milton Rubén Laufer has proven himself equally adept in positions of executive leadership.
 At age 19, he was among the youngest executives in the North American retail music scene, managing institutional sales for the Baldwin Piano and Organ Company in the Northeast region.
 That spirit of entrepreneurship has guided him throughout his career.

-Laufer has traveled throughout the world to work on exciting ventures with institutions and corporations including the Academy of Performing Arts in Hong Kong, the Banff Centre, SONY, G. Henle Verlag, and Grammy Foundations (US and Latin) among others.
+Laufer has traveled throughout the world to work on exciting ventures with institutions and corporations including the Academy of Performing Arts in Hong Kong, the Banff Centre, SONY, G. Henle Verlag, and Knight Foundation among others.
 Companies including Yamaha, Zenph Sound Innovations, and Steinway & Sons, venture capital firms, as well as numerous international presenting organizations, universities, and government agencies have sought his counsel for special projects.

-A persuasive advocate, Laufer has raised over 30 million dollars for the organizations he has served.
-In addition to fundraising and donor cultivation, his areas of expertise include program development, grant writing and compliance, academic accreditation, public outreach, due diligence and executive administration in both the for-profit and non-profit sectors.
+A persuasive advocate for the arts and education, Laufer has raised over 30 million dollars for the organizations he has served.
+In addition to fundraising and donor cultivation, his areas of expertise include program development, grant writing and compliance, arts/academic accreditation, public outreach, due diligence and executive administration in both the for-profit and non-profit sectors.

-As an educator, he is guided by the principle that artists must be adaptable to the changing vocational landscape which awaits them.
-They must not only be skilled, expressive technicians, but also entrepreneurs and convincing communicators.
-Today's fine and performing artists must be aware of the value of their creations as commodities in the market place and as forces for change within their communities.
+As an educator, he is guided by the principle that students must be adaptable to the changing vocational landscape which awaits them.
+They must not only be skilled, expressive technicians, but also entrepreneurs and convincing communicators who understand the value of their art as a commodity in the market place and its power as a force for change within their community.

-He is a charter trustee and lifetime member of the Latin Songwriters Hall of Fame and an active voting member of the National Academy of Recording Arts and Sciences (Grammy's) and Latin Academy of Recording Arts and Sciences (Latin Grammy's).
-Dr. Laufer currently serves as an executive for Florida International University's College of Communication Architecture and the Arts and is a Senior Partner with the Tacitus International Consulting Group.
+Laufer is a charter trustee and lifetime member of the Latin Songwriters Hall of Fame and an active voting member of the National Academy of Recording Arts and Sciences (Grammy's) and Latin Academy of Recording Arts and Sciences (Latin Grammy's).
+Dr. Laufer currently serves as Associate Professor and Director of The Setnor School of Music at Syracuse University.
+He is a founding partner of the Tacitus International Consulting Group.

 Guest Speaker, Miami Summer Music Festival: Grant Writing for Tomorrow's Arts Entrepreneurs